-When you teach children about money, you provide opportunities for them to practice counting, to work with the terms more than and fewer than and to increase their ability to understand other mathematical concepts such as fractions and decimals in later grades.
+When you teach children about money by incorporating it into play times, you provide opportunities for them to practice counting, to use money vocabulary and to work with the terms, more than and fewer than.
+Learning about money also helps students understand other mathematical concepts such as fractions and decimals in later grades.

 K – 2 Money Skills

-- comparing the differences in pennies, nickels, dimes, and quarters
+- comparing the differences between nickels, dimes, and quarters

 - correctly using the terms above when naming coins

 - learning the value of money, one coin at a time